 - There is no longer a need to statically assign volume sizes; data is organized into “datasets” to which space is dynamically allocated from the “pool” as files are written.
 This can greatly enhance efficiency of storage utilization.

-- These datasets can be assigned properties such as block size, encryption, compression, and more, which would have required dedicated volumes for each, in older storage stacks.
+- These datasets can be assigned properties such as block size, encryption, compression, and more, which would have required dedicated volumes and sometimes extra layers of software for each, in older storage stacks.

 - Datasets can be individually snapshotted and restored.
 Snapshots are seamless, instant, reliable, low-overhead, and only take up as much space as needed to reflect differences from the source.
 This makes it practical to keep sub-hourly snapshots.